0xSero/partisia-docs/docs/node-operations/run-a-zk-node.md

 Buy a web domain either from your VPS provider or from another reputable source.
 Make sure to choose a domain name that does not match something proprietary.
-If you want to associate the domain name with Partisia Blockchain that is okay because it is a public network where your node participates e.g. you can call the domain https://pbcnode.zknode.com or similar.
+It is allowed to associate your domain name with Partisia Blockchain since it is a public network where your node participates, e.g. you can name the domain https://pbcnode.zknode.com or similar.

 !!! note